MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/CurrentCommercial.md

 * You can use the Unified Write Filter (UWF) feature to build a "read-only" device that returns to a known state after a power cycle by keeping disk changes in memory instead of writing them to disk.
 You can also combine UWF with the Hibernate Once, Resume Many (HORM) feature to resume to a predefined session.

-## More Management Support (Both)
+## More Management Support

+_Windows 10 IoT Enterprise & Windows 10 IoT Core_

 * Azure IoT Hub offers lightweight device management features and an extensibility model that enable device and cloud developers to build robust device management solutions.
 Integration with [Azure IoT Device Management](https://docs.microsoft.com/windows/iot-core/manage-your-device/azureiotdm) is now available for both Windows 10 IoT Core and Enterprise.

-* Enterprises that use [Microsoft Intune](https://www.microsoft.com/cloud-platform/microsoft-intune) for their device management can now manage Windows 10 IoT Core devices alongside their Windows 10 IoT Enterprise devices and other managed devices.
-This gives operators a consistent way to manage Windows 10 IoT devices using the same management interface and controls.
+_Windows 10 IoT Enterprise_
 * Windows Autopilot transforms a new Windows 10 IoT Enterprise device into a business-ready and cloud-manage state, without IT needng to touch the device.
 By integrating seamlessly with Azure Active Directory and Microosft Intune 2, Windows Autopilot lets IT provision an organization's policities, settings, and apps.
 * Since Windows 10 IoT Enterprise is the binary equivalent of Windows 10 Enterprise, it can be managed by the same tools used ot manage PCs and servers.

+_Windows 10 IoT Core_
+* Enterprises that use [Microsoft Intune](https://www.microsoft.com/cloud-platform/microsoft-intune) for their device management can now manage Windows 10 IoT Core devices alongside their Windows 10 IoT Enterprise devices and other managed devices.
+This gives operators a consistent way to manage Windows 10 IoT devices using the same management interface and controls.

 ## Windows 10 IoT Core Reference Images